-- 4.3.3.5.
-Total Coliform Bacteria.
-Basin Plan Table 4-2A requires total coliform bacteria effluent limitations for sanitary waste discharges to receiving waters with the shellfish harvesting beneficial use. - 4.3.3.5.
-Enterococcus Bacteria.
-The Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries of California - Part 3, Bacteria Provisions and a Water Quality Standards Variance Policy requires enterococcus bacteria effluent limitations for discharges to marine and estuarine receiving waters that support the water contact recreation (REC1) beneficial use. - 4.3.3.6.
+- 4.3.3.7.
+Acute Toxicity.
+Basin Plan section 4.5.5.3.1 requires acute toxicity monitoring and limitations, implying there is reasonable potential for the discharge to cause or contribute to exceedances of the acute toxicity water quality objective. - 4.3.3.8.
+Chronic Toxicity.
+There is likely no reasonable potential for the discharge to contribute to an exceedance of the chronic toxicity water quality objective because the discharge volume will be relatively small and effluent will be treated to a higher standard than secondary treatment standards through treatment wetland polishing.
+Moreover, in accordance with NPDES Permit CA0037869, chronic toxicity is indirectly limited as part of the Discharger's requirements for discharges to the EBDA Common Outfall. - 4.3.3.9.
 Sediment Quality.
 Pollutants in some receiving water sediments may be present in quantities that alone or in combination are toxic to benthic communities.
 However, to date there is no evidence directly linking compromised sediment conditions to the discharges subject to this Order; therefore, the Regional Water Board cannot draw a conclusion about reasonable potential for these discharges to cause or contribute to exceedances of the sediment quality objectives.
 Nevertheless, the Discharger continues to participate in the Regional Monitoring Program, which routinely monitors San Francisco Bay sediment and seeks to identify stressors responsible for degraded sediment quality.